rvsrvs/jasdev.github.io/about.md

 render_title: false
 ---

 My name is Jasdev Singh.
 Distillations is a container for my thoughts on human behavior, our relationship with technology, and engineering.
 Since writing of this kind develops over time, I won’t keep a strict posting schedule.
-But, you can expect monthly updates.

 The collection wouldn’t be possible without feedback and illustrations from [peers around me](/village).

 ### About Me